 You can avoid becoming inflexible by intentionally making changes, trying new things, and being spontaneous when the opportunity presents itself.

 When you live alone, there is no one who is heavily invested in every aspect of your life.
 There’s no one who’s deeply concerned about your health, your future, or your retirement like a spouse would.

 If you have children, they may be concerned but they have their own challenges and life to deal with.
 They may care, but they aren’t normally intimately involved on a daily basis.

 You can compensate for this void by accepting full responsibility for your life and by developing deep relationships with people who have chosen the same lifestyle as you.
 These people become your confidants because they are the only ones who will truly understand the unique challenges of being single.
-This is one of the central purposes for having Solotopia Clubhouses.
+This is one of the purposes of a singles club.
 They provide a constant venue for these uncommon relationships to develop.

 4. No Dual Income

 Couples have an advantage when it comes to income generation, job loss security, and retirement savings accumulation.
 But because of obligations to children and differing money management styles, they don’t always come out on top.